 Evidence-Based Depression Treatment Options

 Postpartum depression is a medical condition that responds well to structured interventions.
-A “whole-person” approach ensures that both the biological and psychological drivers of the disorder are addressed through comprehensive depression treatment.
+A “whole-person” approach ensures that both biological and psychological drivers are addressed through comprehensive depression treatment.

 The Role of Psychotherapy

-Talk therapy, specifically Cognitive Behavioral Therapy (CBT) and Interpersonal Therapy (IPT), is highly effective for managing the signs of depression.
-CBT focuses on restructuring the negative thought patterns—such as feelings of inadequacy as a parent—that often accompany PPD.
-IPT addresses the significant identity shifts and social relationship changes that occur during the transition to parenthood.
-Professional depression treatment often begins with these therapeutic modalities.
+Cognitive Behavioral Therapy (CBT) is highly effective for managing the signs of depression.
+CBT focuses on restructuring negative thought patterns, such as feelings of inadequacy as a parent.
+Professional depression treatment often begins with therapeutic modalities.

 Psychiatric Medication Management